 - Make low-carb Indian foods for people with diabetes list.
 This will help you understand and choose from the options in India.

-- Stick to a meal plan daily and include foods with different nutrients
+- Stick to a meal plan daily and include low carb Indian foods with different nutrients

-- Eat salads and fruits daily to keep the diet plan balanced.
+- Eat salads and fruits daily to keep the low carb diet plan for diabetes balanced.

 Read more about how to prevent diabetes

 Considerations to opt for Low-Carb Diet